AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/detect-strand/README.md

 gtf_annotation|Yes|path to gene annotation file in GTF format. genes_list|Yes|path to a file with selected genes names (or ids), one per line. prefix|No|prefix name for all output files.
-Default  is "strand". exp_groups|Yes|sub-config with lists of input file ids divided by groups (experiment types, for example).
+Default  is "strand". cpus|No|int > 0.
+Number of tasks to run simultaneously.
+Default is 1. exp_groups|Yes|sub-config with lists of input file ids divided by groups (experiment types, for example).
 See config examples for more information.

 [Back to top](#head)